-To estimate the term that appears in the denominator of $\gamma_p(\epsilon)$ as part of the upper bound of bias, we can assume that the CATE, i.e., $\E(Y_i(1)-Y_i(0) \mid \hat{s}_{\cZ^{tr}}(\bX_i)=c)$, is continuous in $c$, so that we can replace the maximum with a point estimate.
+To estimate the term that appears in the denominator of $\gamma_p(\epsilon)$ as part of the upper bound of bias, we assume that the CATE, i.e., $\E(Y_i(1)-Y_i(0) \mid \hat{s}_{\cZ^{tr}}(\bX_i)=c)$, is continuous in $c$, and replace the maximum with a point estimate.
 We may also utilize an upper bound for CATE, if known, to estimate the bias conservatively.
-Building on this result, Appendix~\ref{app:PAPDpcv} shows how to compare two estimated ITRs by estimating the PAPD (equation~\eqref{eq:PAPDpcv}).
+Building on this result, Appendix~A.7 shows how to compare two estimated ITRs by estimating the PAPD (Eqn~\eqref{eq:PAPDpcv}).